xavi/noir-auth-app/README.md

 This is handled by `(defremote delete-user [user-id] ...)`.
 If the logged in user is an admin, it deletes the user specified in the POST data, and it returns 1 if successful, 0 otherwise.

-From `/admin`, when following the "Delete" link for a user, the ClojureScript code in main.cljs, after asking for confirmation, uses [fetch](https://github.com/ibdknox/fetch)'s `remote-callback` to call `delete-user` on the server (internally, fetch makes the HTTP POST).
+From `/admin`, when following the "Delete" link for a user, the ClojureScript code in main.cljs, after asking for confirmation, uses [shoreleave-remote](https://github.com/shoreleave/shoreleave-remote)'s `remote-callback` to call `delete-user` on the server (internally, shoreleave-remote makes the HTTP POST).

 ## Install